okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-run-sample/main/go/testapp.md

 ## Steps to test the sample app

-1. Ensure that you've configured your Okta org properly by completing the steps in [Set up your Okta org (for password factor only use cases)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-password-factor-only-use-cases).
+1. Ensure that you've configured your Okta org properly by completing the steps in [Set up your Okta org for a password factor only use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-password-factor-only-use-case).
-1. Ensure you've completed the steps in [download and set up the sample app](/docs/guides/oie-embedded-common-download-setup-app/go/main/).
+1. Ensure that you've completed the steps in [download and set up the sample app](/docs/guides/oie-embedded-common-download-setup-app/go/main/).
 1. Open the embedded Widget sample application directory using Visual Studio Code or your preferred IDE.
 The directory path to the sample application directory is: `samples-golang/identity-engine/embedded-sign-in-widget`.
 1. Add an `okta.yaml` configuration file.
 See [Option 1: YAML configuration file](/docs/guides/oie-embedded-common-download-setup-app/go/main/#option-1-configuration-file) for more information on how to configure and where to place the configuration file.